-- Health and wellbeing of our population

-- Quality of services provided
+- Health and wellbeing of our population - Quality of services provided

-- Efficiency and sustainability in the use of resources.

 At the end of this strategy, we explain how this work to listen and learn will continue.
 It will continue in how we deliver the strategy, but also in who judges whether we have met our promises.